 Without treatment or a transplant, cirrhosis is fatal.
 The disease usually can’t be reversed unless you get a transplant, and it’s difficult for people with alcohol use disorders to qualify for a transplant.
 Liver transplant eligibility requirements say that you need to be alcohol-free for six months and free of substance abuse.
 If a person has an alcohol use disorder, they will need treatment before they become eligible for a liver transplant.

 Cleveland Clinic.
 (2018, June).
-Alcoholic Liver Disease.
-Retrieved from from http://www.clevelandclinicmeded.com/medicalpubs/diseasemanagement/hepatology/alcoholic-liver-disease/
+Alcoholic Liver Disease. from http://www.clevelandclinicmeded.com/medicalpubs/diseasemanagement/hepatology/alcoholic-liver-disease/

 National Institute on Alcohol Abuse and Alcoholism. (n.d.).
-What Is A Standard Drink?
-Retrieved from from https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/what-standard-drink
+What Is A Standard Drink? from https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/what-standard-drink